 Suppose that an object is found to have a weight of 3.98 ± 0.05 g.
-This would place its true weight somewhere in the range of 3.93 g to 4.03 g.
+This would imply its true weight as somewhere in the range of 3.93 g to 4.03 g.
 In judging how to round this number, you count the number of digits in 3.98 that are known exactly, and you find none!
 Since the 4 is the left most digit whose value is uncertain, this would imply that the result should be rounded to one significant figure and reported simply as 4 g.
 An alternative would be to bend the rule and round off to two significant digits, yielding 4.0 g.
 How can you decide what to do?

 In a case such as this, you should look at the implied uncertainties in the two values, and compare them with the uncertainty associated with the original measurement.